 - Based on data collected through the midline survey, Section 3 Part A and Section 4. - It is the sum of food and non-food expenditures.
 Food expenditures will be calculated as described above. - For non-food expenditures with 1 week recall period, we will multiply expenditures by 4 to convert to monthly; for those with 12 month recall periods, we will divide by 12 to convert to monthly.
-Those with a recall period of one month will be left as is. - We will add the Taka amount spent on each item consumed (Q3) as well as convert the amount consumed from other sources (Q4) into a Taka value using the mean price of the item. - Denominator ("per person") will be calculated using information from FC\2 and FC\4, which give the number of household members present in the last 7 or 30 days, respectively.
-For items with a 12 month recall period, the denominator will be the household roster size in both cases.
+Those with a recall period of one month will be left as is. - We will add the Taka amount spent on each item consumed (Q3) as well as convert the amount consumed from other sources (Q4) into a Taka value using the mean price of the item. - Denominator ("per person") will be calculated using information from FC\2, which give the number of household members present in the last 7.